benscobie/lastfm-status/README.md

 ## Install

-Download the .js file and include it on the page you want to display your currently played track, such as:
+Download the .js file or use lastest and include it on the page you want to display your currently played track, such as:
 ```html
 <script type="text/javascript" src="https://raw.github.com/Sfate/lastfm-status/master/last_fm.js"></script>
 ```

 Add the following HTML to your page.
+If div block not added then info will appear at the end of page.
 ```html
 <div id="lfm">Loading</div>
 ```